Yukigeshiki/investec-coding-assignments-go/README.md

 # investec-coding-assignments-go
 Investec Bank coding assignments in Go

-These assignments are normally written in Java, but I decided to do it in Go as well for fun.
+These assignments are required by Investec to be done in Java, but I decided to do them in Go as well.

 ### Assignment Questions